BlueSpeedsterYT/RSDKv2-Extended/README.md

 # RSDKv2 Extended

-An expanded version of the [RSDKv2 Decompilation](https://github.com/RSDKModding/RSDKv2-Decompilation) meant to enhance the game's power.
+An expanded version of the [RSDKv2 Decompilation](https://github.com/RSDKModding/RSDKv2-Decompilation) meant to enhance the power of RSDKv2.

-Without assets from the Sonic Nexus 2008 demo, this decompilation will not run.
+This supports the 2008 demo of Sonic Nexus.
 You can download the game [here](https://info.sonicretro.org/Sonic_Nexus).

 # Main Features
 * A selection of stuff from RSDKv3 is added, such as proper ArcTan2 systems and Music Loop Points.